stratself/arcticons-selfhosted-demo/scripts/advanced.md

 ## Selfhosting the icons

-You may self-host this icon pack by exposing the `/icons` subdirectory of this repo via a web server e.g. Caddy or Nginx.
+You may self-host this icon pack by exposing the contents of this repo via a web server e.g. Caddy or Nginx.
+By default they're the black and white flavors found in `/icons`.